North Macedonia

 Détermination et statut d'apatridie

 Identifies whether countries have a definition of a stateless person in national law that aligns with the 1954 Convention, and whether they have a dedicated statelessness determination procedure (SDP) leading to a dedicated stateless status.
 If an SDP is not place, it assesses whether there are other procedures in which statelessness can be identified or other routes through which stateless people could regularise their stay or access their rights.
-Countries are subdivided in three groups to enable comparison between those with an SDP leading to protection, those with other procedures, and those with a stateless status but no clear mechanism to access protection.
+Countries are subdivided in three groups to enable comparison between those with an SDP leading to protection, those with other procedures, and those with a statelessness status but no clear mechanism to access protection.
 The existing procedures and rights granted to stateless persons are examined and assessed against international norms and good practice.
+Assesses whether stateless people fleeing war have access to temporary protection.

 North Macedonia has a definition of a stateless person in national law that aligns with the 1954 Convention, but it does not have a comprehensive legal framework in place to identify and protect stateless people.
 There is no statelessness determination procedure nor stateless protection status.
 There is a route to regularisation for some stateless people residing in North Macedonia since the dissolution of the former Yugoslavia, but the only other options are an application for asylum or a temporary residence permit at the discretion of the Government.
 People who lack civil status and are at risk of statelessness may apply for a ‘special registration’ to access socio-economic rights, but this does not resolve their nationality status.
-Stateless people with a residence permit have access to some basic rights including to apply for nationality through naturalisation after six years’ legal residence.
+Stateless people with a residence permit have access to some basic rights.

 • The definition of a stateless person in national law in the Republic of North Macedonia aligns with the 1954 Convention.